DreamOfTheRedChamber/leetcode/README.md

 | Write code to solve problem | <ul><li>Jumps into writing code</li><li>Awkward silence</li></ul>     | <ul><li>Would I want to work with them everyday</li><li>Have they actually written production grade code</li><li>What do they do when stuck</li></ul> |
 | Maybe you could try this ... | <ul><li>Take advice without serious thinking</li></ul>  | <ul><li>Do they think independently</li><li>How fast can they absord new information</li><li>Do they take advice/directions well</li><li>Do they learn quickly and run with it</li></ul> |

-#### Think perspectives: how to understand interviewer's expectations <a id="think-perspectives"></a>
-  * Think as if you are desigining product
-    * identify problems
-    * make tradeoffs
-    * attention to details
-    * be passionate
-  * Think as if you are talking to your teammates
-    * be a logical person, optimize from brute force to best
-    * speak out your thoughts for discussion when stuck
-    * be humble, always quick to take ideas from others
-    * demonstrate strong engineering skills/habits
-  * Think as if this is the last time that you are doing this in such a detailed way in your life.
-Next time when I hunt for jobs, either HRs will find me or I will have far less time to prepare

 #### When met with easy/hard/tricky problems (although most time medium problems): <a id="met-with-easy-hard-tricky-problems"></a>
 * Always smile no matter how easy/hard/tricky the problem is, ;)
 * For easy problems,